Fall camino packing list

 Electronics – packed in this 1L drybag

-• 1x 30w charger that’s EU compliant (save yourself the bulk of a big adapter: buy the little adapters and put them on a US charger and it’ll work.)
+• 1x 30w charger that’s EU compliant (Save yourself the bulk of a big adapter: buy the little adapters and put them on a US charger)

 Miscellaneous

-• 1x sleeping bag liner (You want something between you and the mattress.
+• 1x Sleeping bag liner (You want something between you and the mattress.
 Dorms don’t provide sheets, but many do provide blankets.
-It gets hot in a dorm full of people, so I like the liner over the puffy bag.
-If there are no blankets, I wear my clean trail clothes and warmth layer to bed)
+It gets hot in a dorm full of people so I like the liner over the puffy bag.
+If there are no blankets, I wear my clean trail clothes and warm layer to bed.)

 • 1x Kula Cloth (For those who squat to pee)